AtsukoCoffey/healthy-food-club/README.md

 ### Figure And Picture Element

 In the upcoming session section, I consider using the `<figure>` element for an image and the `<picture>` element for UI responsivity.
-But I wasn’t familiar with both elements to use so I looked for some hints around.
-I couldn’t find out using both in the W3 school or MDN though there were some coversations at stackoverflow and I also asked perplexity whether I could include picture element in the figure element.
-It seems no problem to include it.
+But I wasn’t familiar with both elements to use so I looked for some hints.
+I couldn’t find out how to use both in the W3 school or MDN though there were some coversations at stackoverflow and I also asked perplexity whether I could include picture element in the figure element.
+It doesn't seem to be a problem to include it.
 <details>
 <summary>Figure And Picture Element - stuckoverflow, perplexity</summary>